 a dedicated attribute:

-another, similar attribute:
+In fact, there’s also another, similar attribute:

-However, this doesn’t work for inline scripts
+details.
+However, these attributes don’t work for inline scripts (of which,

 Now, you might argue that HTTP/2 makes all of this a non-issue because it reduces protocol overhead — but in fact, even HTTP/2 is still prone to the laws of physics: